Nanaeben/Azure_Cloud_Projects/ProjectOne_Basics/README.md

 - Create a VM with Ubuntu OS and install nginx webserver on it
 - Connect the VM to the VNet and configure the firewall to only allow one user (IP) to access the VM
 - Configure Source, Destination IPs and ports
+- Connect to the VM using Bastion and SSH pem key